Choosing A Custom Home Builder: 6 Important Factors to Consider

 #3 – Knowledge of the costs of construction

 For a project to secure a building permit as required in the Building Department stamped architectural drawings must be submitted.
 Once the architect produces the drawings and they’re in the hands of the builder, subcontractors can submit their estimates, and the builder can assemble those costs and provide a range for the entire project cost.
 Architects have no obligation to manage costs for their clients; it is not part of their professional training.

 #4 – Experience in Design Build

 Design Build benefits the client because it stresses the collaborative and transparent nature of successful project management from the start.
 To be informed and up to date on costs of labor and of materials is critical in construction project management to better advise clients of choices during design.
 Design Build means that the architectural design and the construction are both managed by one entity, one single point of accountability.
 Choosing custom home builders that are Design-Build Firms like Plum Builders Inc. may help alleviate some of the uncertainty in construction scheduling since both design and build are handled by the same company.

 Tour the homes built by any company you’re considering, and secure permission to talk with previous clients.
 Then have a frank discussion about…

 – how many of their projects are completed on time.
 If they don’t give a clear answer, dig deeper to find out what their design process is like and how they build.

 – Listen for clues.
 A strong, experienced builder will probably tell you exactly how they manage client expectations and ensure projects are on time and within budget.

 – Trust your instincts.
-You probably have a sense of whether or not something sounds too good to be true.
-Quality custom home builders will not lie or exaggerate just to get your business.
+Quality custom home builders are interested in a satisfied customer at the end of the project.
 Find a builder who will tell you the truth, even when it is difficult to hear.

 If you are looking for an exceptional custom home builder, connect with us today for a consultation.